-It is available at the Griffin and Flint River Libraries, for 25 cents per page.
-Please see the librarian on duty for more assistance.
+Color printing is available on the Griffin Campus, Flint River Campus, and the Henry County Computer Center for $.25 cents per page.
+Please see library staff for assistance.

 The library offers free scanning.
 Bring your USB storage device and we’ll assist you with your scanning needs.

 To check out any materials you must have a valid current student ID.